 Incubate the chromatography column containing the equilibrated beads and the cleared lysate from step 2.2.9 on a rotary mixer at 10 rpm at 4 °C for 2–4 h.

-After the batch binding, open the column at the bottom and collect flow-through.
+After the batch binding, remove the cap and open the column at the bottom to collect the flow-through.

 Take a sample for SDS-PAGE analysis as described in step 2.2.8; referred to as “FT” in Figure 1.